flyteorg/flyte/rsts/user/getting_started/end_to_end_workshop.md

 ## Step 4 Make sure it works!
 (10 mins)

 At this point your repo is ready to be used.
-To double check things are working fine.
-In order not to interfere with others doing the same exercise, please create your own branch then you can create a PR with the changes you just made and monitor the PR Checks to make sure everything is green.
+In order not to interfere with others doing the same exercise, please create your own branch.
+To double check things are working fine, you can create a PR with the changes you just made and monitor the PR Checks to make sure everything is green.

 <details>
   <summary>Click to show the solution!</summary>